No. 6 Squadron PAF

 No. 6 Squadron, nicknamed the Antelopes, is a transport squadron of the Pakistan Air Force.
 It is the PAF's oldest squadron which is currently based at Nur Khan Air Base and operates the C-130 & CN-235 transport aircraft.

 History

+The squadron was formed as No. 6 Sqn RIAF, a fighter-reconnaissance unit at Trichinopoly (now Tiruchirapally) on 1 December 1942 under the command of Squadron Leader Mehar Singh.
+It participated in the Royal Indian Air Force's tenth anniversary review at Ambala, and received an award for "the best looking aircraft".
+The squadron continued working-up, until November that year.